jafta1083/redis-challenge-repo-syncer/README.md

 ### Usage

-- make `sync_repos` will create pull requests on each starter repository (if needed)
+- make `sync` will create pull requests on each starter repository (if needed)
 - Once you've vetted the PRs, use [`hubmerge`](https://github.com/rohitpaulk/hubmerge) to merge them